-The president is proposing tariffs on trading partners, not because they’ve played unfairly, but because we have not been as efficient as the rest of the world in producing steel and aluminum, which is where his first round of tariffs hit.
+The president is using tariffs against trading partners, not because they’ve played unfairly, but because we have not been as efficient as the rest of the world in producing, say, steel and aluminum, which is where his first round of tariffs hit.

 Now, let me just say this: We do other things exceedingly well — think of the manufacturing of aircraft and automobiles.
 Think of the agricultural practices we have that produce food with an efficiency that’s marveled at all over the world — not to mention that we remain virtually unchallenged in anything to do with IT, computers and the Internet!